Charlotte Wessels: Influences

 My parents had quite good taste in music so I had some of the classic rock influences; Pink Floyd, Deep Purple, Genesis, Led Zeppelin, and Kate Bush.
 My brother really got me into metal, those were really the high days of Metallica.
 Actually, Toxicity by System of a Down is still one of my favorite records ever.
 Right now, I am really into the alternative rock scene, Radiohead is my favorite band ever.
 I adore Muse and Nick Cave.
 Then there is the corner of the great female songwriters like Tori Amos, Björk.
 That pretty much covers it.
 I can go on for hours but I think these are the few directions which have influenced me most.

 When asked in a Loudwire interview who she gets inspired by vocally she mentions Australian singer Sia, she admires Sia's voice and also her songwriting.

 Wessels stated on her Instagram in 2018 that Dolores O'Riordan's voice was one of her main inspirations to start singing.

 Personal life

 She is a cousin of Dutch hardcore DJ DaY-már.
 Wessels has an art history degree and also has a master's degree in gender studies.
 She is a vegan.
 She considers herself a feminist and she doesn't like the female-fronted metal term: "It's just really weird that the gender of one person in the band defines what kind of music you make!
 I think that it's one of the things that really indicates that the bias is still there."

-On 26 August 2017, Charlotte revealed that she married her partner of twelve years.
+On 26 August 2017, Charlotte revealed that she had married her partner after being together for twelve years.